-Fortunately, there are a number of tools that can create vulnerability scans and generating your first one takes just a few easy steps.
+Fortunately, there are a number of open source tools that can create vulnerability scans, and generating your first one takes just a few easy steps.
+If you’re looking for the TL;DR to get up and running quickly, watch the video below.
+For a more comprehensive treatment keep reading.

-There are many tools available for generating vulnerability scans, so the first thing you’ll need to do is pick one to use.
+There are many open source vulnerability scanning tools available, so the first thing you’ll need to do is pick one to use.
 Vulnerability scanners are often specific to a particular ecosystem such as Python or Go.
 Some are capable of generating scans for a number of different ecosystems and environments.
 Some of the more popular vulnerability scanners are:

 For this example we’ll focus on Grype, since it is easy to use in many different scenarios and supports a variety of ecosystems.
-Grype can run on your desktop, in CI systems, as a Docker container and scan a wide variety of ecosystems from Linux distributions to many types of build dependency specifications.
+Grype is an open source vulnerability scanner that can run on desktop, in CI systems, as a Docker container and scan a wide variety of ecosystems from Linux distributions to many types of build dependency specifications.

 The first thing to do is download Grype.
 There are a number of ways to do this: